wordofwarning/wordofwarning.org/news/index.md

 <span style='font-variant: small-caps'>[top ^](/news)</span>
 <hr>
 #### Artists
-[hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can, signposting help below.<br>If you'd like to get involved in [Domestic](/current/2020-domestic), see our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for proposals</a>.
+[hÅb](/hab) remains "open for business" and we continue to advise/support artists + freelancers in our sector where we can, signposting help below.<br>If you'd like to get involved in [Domestic](/current/2020-domestic), please see our <a href="http://domesticmcr.posthaven.com" target="_blank">open call for proposals</a>.

 ##### GMArtistHub
 <a href="http://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> is a joint artist development project to support independent artists + freelance creatives across our city region… <a href="http://app.squarespacescheduling.com/schedule.php?owner=19370486&appointmentType=13786606" target="_blank">Sign-up</a> for one of their free, 30 minute advisory sessions: an opportunity for you to chat through creative ideas, get advice, and stay connected during isolation (available Mondays/Wednesdays).<br>&nbsp;*[hÅb](/hab)/[Word of Warning](/) are GM Artist Hub partners alongside Community Arts Northwest, Contact, HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
 Festival, Sustained Theatre Up North, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts.*